-Will you be practicing minimalism this Christmas?
+Will you be practising minimalism this Christmas?
 What might be holding you back?
-And what the heck does practising minimalism during Christmas even mean?
+And what the heck does a minimalist Christmas even mean?

 Start the conversation

-Make sure that you also let extended family know that you are doing things a little differently this year and you will not be buying physical presents for family.
-That will get them to also think outside the box a little as to what they may like and also inspire them what to gift others.
+Make sure that you also let the extended family know that you are doing things a little differently this year and that you won’t be buying physical presents for family.
+That will get them to also think outside the box a little with what they may like and also what to gift others.

 Try a zero waste Christmas

-With implementing these ideas, you will not only save money but feel great because you won’t have to take bags and bags of avoidable waste to your bin.
+By implementing these ideas, you’ll not only save money but feel great because you won’t have to take bags and bags of avoidable waste to your bin.